I enumerated 12 Adulting Skills from a previous post, which I consider are essential for young adults.

 After graduating from college, you’ll most likely need government IDs.
 Fortunately for courses with board exams, the PRC license is a valid ID.

-However, if you don’t have a PRC ID, you can still apply for a postal ID, which is the easiest to get.
+However, if you don’t have a PRC ID, you can still apply for a postal ID or the national ID, which is the easiest to get.
 Driver’s license and passport are also necessary IDs to consider.

 Your birth certificate is also one of the commonly needed documents when applying to some IDs, so it is crucial to have multiple copies of them.